Personal information is defined in the Privacy Act as:

 - undertaking research to improve the Directory and our other publications and our business;

-- obtaining or providing goods and services (for example, printing services, design services, database management, etc.) from or to other businesses;
+- obtaining or providing goods and services (e.g., printing services, design services, database management, etc.) from or to other businesses;

 - employing staff; and